LayerCollapse: Adaptive compression of neural networks: Introduction

 \section{Introduction}

 The expanding scope of Deep Learning (DL) applications has led to an escalating demand for more accurate models, resulting in an ongoing rise in their complexity.
-This surge in complexity, however, presents a challenge: it increases the execution costs, making it difficult to deploy these models in real-world scenarios on standard hardware.
-For example, transformer-based deep models while improving accuracy, present new computational challenges.
-Fortunately, modern trained neural networks are shown to include excess redundancies that can be removed without losing accuracy.
-This potential for reduction has catalyzed research in model compression strategies such as pruning \cite{li2016pruning}\cite{jiang2023pruning}, quantization \cite{hubara2017quantized}\cite{jacob2018quantization}\cite{nguyen2020quantization}\cite{krishnamoorthi2018quantizing}, and model distillation\cite{hinton2015distilling}, focusing on the effective detection and elimination of these superfluous components.
-Despite the amazing progress in the field of model compression, these optimizations demand the availability of data and high computational resources which further hinders their practicability.
+This surge in complexity, however, presents a challenge: It increases the execution costs, in terms of memory and latency.
+This makes it difficult to deploy these models in real-world scenarios on standard hardware.
+Recent studies have shown that modern neural networks often contain unnecessary redundancies, which can be eliminated without affecting their performance.
+This discovery has spurred interest in model compression techniques such as unstructured pruning \cite{li2016pruning} \cite{jiang2023pruning}, structured pruning \cite{fan2019reducing}, quantization \cite{hubara2017quantized} \cite{jacob2018quantization} \cite{nguyen2020quantization} \cite{krishnamoorthi2018quantizing}, and model distillation \cite{hinton2015distilling}.
+These methods aim to identify and remove the redundant elements effectively.
+However, despite significant advances in model compression, implementing the pertinent optimizations typically requires additional steps such as fine-tuning.
+This can be resource-intensive, making the compression techniques less practical.
+Moreover some of these methods like unstructured pruning require support from hardware and software to take advantage of the compression \cite{sundaram2023freflex}.

-Multi-Layer Perceptrons (MLPs) \cite{haykin1994neural} is a key architectural component of modern deep neural networks.
-MLPs are regarded by many as the first contribution to deep learning, first introduced in 1965 by Ivakhnenko \cite{ivakhnenko1965cybernetic}\cite{schmidhuber2022annotated}.
-In its simplest form, a $K$-layer MLP can be described as $K$ linear transformations separated by some non-linear operations.
-Equivalently, an MLP can also be described as a sequence of fully connected (a.k.a., dense), layers separated by non-linear layers.
-Often, MLP layers serve as the final decision-making components, such as classification heads.
-MLPs are central to the success of deep learning models in diverse architectures including Convolutional Neural Networks \cite{simonyan2014very}, Vision Transformers \cite{dosovitskiy2020image}, and MLP-Mixers \cite{tolstikhin2021mlp}.

-Because of the dense nature of MLPs, a significant portion of a model's computational overhead and storage requirements can be attributed to the MLP layers.
-For instance, MLPs constitute over 60\% of the model's total parameters for the popular models discussed in \cite{dosovitskiy2020image}\cite{tolstikhin2021mlp}\cite{simonyan2014very}.

-MLPs contain non-linear activations, e.g., ReLU layers, which separate sequences of linear transformations.
-If the non-linear layers were absent, the consecutive linear layers could be condensed into a single layer.
-To showcase the immense potential of computation and storage reductions when linearizing MLPs, we calculate this reduction in the architectures presented in \cite{dosovitskiy2020image}\cite{tolstikhin2021mlp}\cite{simonyan2014very}.
-Table \ref{tab:mlp_contribution} demonstrates the reduction percentage in the number of parameters and MAC operations when we replace the MLP's with a linear transform in relevant vision architectures.